-After joining the ABB FIA Formula E Championship just in time for the 2014/15 season finale in London, Oliver Turvey has become a long-standing member of the NIO Formula E Team line-up from then until now.
+After joining the ABB FIA Formula E Championship just in time for the 2014/15 season finale in London, Oliver Turvey has become a long-standing member of the NIO 333 Formula E Team line-up from then until now.
 He returns in 2020/21 looking to drive NIO on with an all-new powertrain beneath him.

 Turvey started his motorsport career after being taken to a karting event by his father who worked in car industry and wanted to try something new.
 He instantly took to it and convinced his family to let him race every week.
 Soon, his hobby became something more serious when he started taking part in races at his local track.